 Shooting ground Reviews

 The Elm Farm boys are based in the Midlands of England, We try and get round different grounds for variety, and the following reports are a positive view of our findings.
 It is not our intention to act as unpaid marketeers for any of the grounds, neither do we feel it is right to hurt anyone's business by being overly critical.
 If we dont like it, we don't come back simple as that.
 The reviews are set out in alphabetical order.
-Prices where indicated are correct for August 2020.
+Prices where indicated are correct for August 2020, unless stated.
 Most grounds offer better rates for members.

 Close to Rugby, the ground is plainly part way through a re modelling exercise.
 We last shot there in August 2020 as the ground re opened after being closed down for some months.
 Plenty of work still to do.
 Loads of bare earth banks but new hardcore tracks, and plenty of sporting stands.
 Looks like the DTL has gone but there are two skeet layouts one of which doubles up as a Compact Sporting layout.
 Variety of targets as you'd expect, including a fair number of tall crossers.
 Cant recall exactly how many sporting stands, guess would be around a dozen .We didn't try the Compact, we had tea and cakes instead.